Easter Entertaining with Hadley Pottery

 Since the patterns are so distinct I didn’t want to hide them under a lavish place setting.
 I simply layered each plate on a woven charger, with it’s coordinating coffee cup & saucer.
 I love the inside bottom of the cups that say “The End”.

-- Set up a side table to hold things like coffee, fruit, and the cake.
+Set up a buffet table to hold things like coffee, fruit, and the cake.
 This makes it easy for guests to grab seconds.

-- The main dish for this Easter brunch is my hashbrown & ham brunch casserole.
+- The main dish for this Easter brunch is my ham and cheese breakfast casserole.
 Prep it ahead and bake in the morning before guests arrive.

 - A fruit salad and sparkling fruit punch round out the main meal.
 The punch can be made as a mocktail or a cocktail to suit your needs.

-- To end on a sweet note this fluffy white layer cake is served for dessert.
-It has some fruit infusions that make it light and delicious for Easter entertaining.
+- To end on a sweet note, serve this fluffy white layer cake for dessert.
+It has pineapple infusions that make it light and delicious!

-If you follow these ideas for table decor, and our menu, it is sure to be a hit with your family or friends.
+If you follow these ideas using Hadley Pottery table settings, and our menu, it’s sure to be a hit with your family or friends.

 this is such a beautiful post because all the photos are so elegant. this is the perfect easter in my mind